 7.3 Attendance

 It is expected that students will attend all classes.
-The professor does not provide access to all lecture notes.
-Students are encouraged to obtain missed lecture notes from a fellow student and to diligently take notes in class.
+The professor does not provide access to lecture notes.
+Students are encouraged to obtain missed lecture notes from a fellow student.

 8. University Policy on Cheating and Academic Misconduct